dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 ```

 As we can see, using the API is straightforward and generates a code that is readable.
 To see other functions supported by the Query API, and their description, take a look at [the official documentation](http://docs.sqlalchemy.org/en/latest/orm/query.html).

+{% include tweet_quote.html quote_text="Querying data with SQLAlchemy ORM is easy and intuitive." %}

 {% include asides/python.markdown %}